Skip to main content

 STA

-The Station (STA) allows you to connect the Omega2 to an existing wireless network as a client.
+The Station (STA) mode allows you to connect the Omega2 to an existing wireless network as a client.

 Default behaviour